 Utah's Most Popular Cities for Travel

-Cedar City: Cedar City’s Shakespeare Festival as well as the Neil Simon Festival seek to entertain and charm while paying homage to Utah’s culture of film and theatre.
+Cedar City's Shakespeare Festival as well as the Neil Simon Festival seek to entertain and charm while paying homage to Utah's culture of film and theater.
 The sprawling Dixie National Forest has its headquarters here, making it accessible for willing adventurers.
 Seasoned cyclists might also find a treat in the challenging 90-mile (about 145-kilometer) Cedar City to Cedar City cycling loop.

 Key Guidelines for Travelers in Utah